-You are never too far away from water and higher up there are a few river crossings.
+You are never too far away from water during this hiking tour and higher up there are a few river crossings.
 Gradually the sound of water intensifies so that you instinctively know that a waterfall is nearby.
 However, it is not until you poke your head out through some bush near the water’s edge that you finally see this Eden-like waterfall scene – a huge wall of granite with a number of streams of water flowing down.

 The pool water below Janokuchi is deep and there are lots of big rocks to sit around the pool.
 It makes a great place for a picnic.